 Grantees may describe the population(s) experiencing the disparity using a broad demographic or cultural category or subpopulation.
-DIS asks you to use publicly available data to identify subpopulations within your High-Need
+DIS asks you to use publicly available data to identify subpopulations within your High-Need Communities.

-Communities.
 You may quantify subpopulations more specifically as a "disparate population" using data and a designated comparison group.
 For example, you may identify the subpopulations by "race" and the disparate population as "Black or African American."
-However, just because you can separate out a subpopulation (e.g., age separated out by age ranges), does not mean that you should identify it as disparate.
-Only consider a population "disparate" if you identify a specific race, ethnicity, sex, or LGBTQ identity using a data-driven justification.
+However, just because you can separate out a subpopulation (such as age separated out by age ranges), does not mean that you should identify it as disparate.
+Only consider a population "disparate" if you identify a specific race, ethnicity, sex, or LGBT identity using a data-driven justification.
 Select "Add a Population(s) Experiencing Disparity Record" to enter information.

-Data Item Response Options Content Guidance and Related Definitions Select High-Need Community(ies) All High-Need Communities Specific High-Need Community(ies) If all high-need communities focus on the same disparate and subpopulations, select "All High-Need Communities."
-If not, select "Specific High-Need Community" and choose the high-need community(ies) on which you wish to report.
+Data Item Response Options Content Guidance and Related Definitions Select High-Need Community(ies) All High-Need Communities Specific High-Need Community(ies) If all High-Need Communities focus on the same disparate and subpopulations, select "All High-Need Communities."
+If not, select "Specific High-Need Community" and choose the High-Need Community(ies) on which you wish to report.
 Only select more than one community under "Specific High-Need Community(ies)" if the communities focus on the same disparate and subpopulations.
 If they do not focus on the same disparate and subpopulations, please add a separate record.
-Add a record for each high-need community in SPARS, regardless of it being a group or an individual.
+Add each high-need community in SPARS, regardless of it being a group or an individual.
 Plan: From the subpopulations below, please select the disparate population(s) on which this high-need community(ies) is focusing its efforts.
-For each selected disparate population, provide estimates for how many individuals the high-need community(ies) plans to directly serve and indirectly reach with its efforts per year.
-Race African American/Black American Indian or Alaska Native Asian Native Hawaiian or Other Pacific Islander White Two or more races Directly serve refers to individual-based prevention strategies or services delivered directly to individuals, either on a one-on-one basis or in a group setting.
+For each selected disparate population, provide estimates for how many individuals the High-Need Community(ies) plans to directly serve and indirectly reach with its efforts per year .
+Race African American/Black American Indian or Alaska Native Asian Native Hawaiian or Other Pacific Islander White Two or more races Ethnicity Hispanic or Latino Not Hispanic or Latino Directly serve refers to individual-based prevention strategies or services delivered directly to individuals, either on a one-on-one basis or in a group setting.
 Typically, the service provider and the participant are at the same location during the service encounter.
-Since providers have direct interaction with these individuals, they can keep accurate counts and, in many cases, collect data about the characteristics and outcomes of these participants through attendance lists and prepost surveys.
+Since providers have direct interaction with these individuals, they can keep accurate counts and, in many cases, collect data about the characteristics and outcomes of these participants through attendance lists and pre- post surveys.
 Examples include training sessions and educational classes.